elementor/elementor-developers-docs/src/form-actions/action-controls.md

 ## Add Controls to your Action

-In the example below, we're going to add a few controls to an action to allow users save data:
+In the example below, we're going to add a few controls to the widget instance to allow users to save additional data:

 ```php
 class Elementor_Test_Action extends \ElementorPro\Modules\Forms\Classes\Action_Base {